 Follow the normal registration procedure to register for your course and then you can claim the course fee back.

 If you have any questions about whether you are eligible please see information on how to contact the Language Centre.

 Please remember English is a 'foreign' language if it is not your mother tongue.

-Come to our Welcome event to find our more and should you need advice on how to focus your particular language learning needs, general or specific advice on language learning strategies, information on self access study or tandem learning consult our learning support pages for information.
+Come to our Welcome event to find out more and should you need advice on how to focus your particular language learning needs, general or specific advice on language learning strategies, information on self access study or tandem learning consult our learning support pages for information.

-Open to all LSE students and staff, you will also have chance to meet members of the LSE Student Union Modern Languages Society.
+These events are open to all LSE students and staff, you will also have chance to meet members of the LSE Student Union Modern Languages Society.